Topological data analysis on noisy quantum computers

-Suppose $\delta_k$ is the spectral gap of $\Delta_k$ and $\tilde{\Delta}_k = \tfrac{\Delta_k}{n}$, then $\delta = \tfrac{\delta_k}{n}$.
-The best-known classical algorithm for Betti number estimation of order $k$ has a time complexity of $O(\binom{n}{k}^2)$~\cite{lloyd2016quantum} or $O(\mathrm{poly}(n^k))$~\cite{gyurik2020towards}.
-Therefore, the QTDA algorithms can achieve superpolynomial to exponential speedups over the best-known classical algorithms whenever we have: \begin{itemize} \item {\bf Simplices/Clique dense complexes}~--~the given complex $\Gamma$ is simplices/clique dense, i.e., $\zeta_k$ is large or $|S_k| \sim O(\mathrm{poly} (n))$; \item {\bf Large spectral gap}~--~the spectral gap between zero and nonzero eigenvalues of $\Delta_k$ is large, i.e., $\delta$ of $\tilde{\Delta}_k$ is not too small; and \item {\bf Large Betti number}~--~the Betti number $\beta_k$ (and the ratio $\beta_k/|S_k|$) needs to be large so that a large $\eps$ suffices to estimate it to a reasonable precision. \end{itemize} A few examples for simplicial complexes that satisfy these conditions are discussed in the supplement.
-Our algorithm only requires the data and the complex to be defined through vertices and edges, and hence it can be used to \emph{estimate Betti numbers of more general classes of complexes} beyond TDA (Vietoris-Rips and clique complexes).
-Further examples and discussions on the potential speedups for quantum TDA algorithms are presented in~\cite{schmidhuber2022complexity}.
+Supposing $\delta_k$ is the spectral gap of $\Delta_k$ and $\tilde{\Delta}_k = \tfrac{\Delta_k}{n}$, then $\delta = \tfrac{\delta_k}{n}$.
+The best-known classical algorithm for Betti number estimation of order $k$ has a time complexity of $O(\mathrm{poly}(n^k))$~\citep{gyurik2020towards} or $O(n^{1/\delta \log(1/\epsilon)})$~\citep{apers2022simple}.
+Thus, the QTDA algorithms can achieve superpolynomial to exponential speedups over the best-known classical algorithms whenever we have: \begin{itemize} \item {\bf Simplices/Clique dense complexes}~--~the given complex $\Gamma$ is simplices/clique dense, i.e., $\zeta_k$ is large or $|S_k| \sim O(\mathrm{poly} (n))$; \item {\bf $O(1/\textrm{poly}(n))$ spectral gap}~--~the spectral gap between zero and nonzero eigenvalues of $\Delta_k$ is not exponentially small, i.e., $\delta$ of $\tilde{\Delta}_k$ is $O(1/\textrm{poly}(n))$~\citep{apers2022simple}; and \item {\bf Large Betti number}~--~the Betti number $\beta_k$ (and the ratio $\beta_k/|S_k|$) needs to be large so that a large $\eps$ suffices to estimate it to a reasonable precision. \end{itemize} A few examples for simplicial complexes that satisfy these conditions are discussed in the Appendix.
+Further examples and discussions on the potential speedups for quantum TDA algorithms are presented in~\citep{schmidhuber2022complexity}.

 We wish to remark that known examples of simplicial complexes with exponentially many holes (Betti number) are limited.
-An example family of graphs with exponentially many high-dimensional holes are presented in~\cite{fendley2005exact}.
+An example family of graphs with exponentially many high-dimensional holes are presented in~\citep{fendley2005exact}.
 More importantly, our algorithm still likely achieves exponential advantage over known classical approaches in efficiently answering the question: \emph{does the given simplicial complex have exponentially many holes or not?} In that regard, our algorithm is indeed applicable to \emph{non-handcrafted high-dimensional classical data}.

 From a different point of view, the Chebyshev moments capture the spectral information of $\Delta_k$ and have even more information than the Betti numbers.
 This therefore opens the door for these ($\PG$-corrected) noisy moments to be used directly as input features in downstream contexts such as machine learning classification, further relieving the depth and noise requirements of \NQTDA.